BulmaTemplates/bulma-templates/README.md

 Free Templates for the Bulma CSS Framework

 ## Versions
   The original bulma templates were made with version 0.1.1 and can be found in the **0.1.1** branch.
 The newest templates are made with version 0.5.3 and can be found in the **master** branch until they are finished and will be tagged in a **0.5.x** branch once complete.
-The templates on dansup.github.io are based on the **0.5.3** branch.
+The templates on dansup.github.io are based on the **master** branch.

 ## Templates